UtrechtUniversity/patent-breakthrough/docembedder/preprocessor/README.md

 ```
 `--input`: expects a path to input plus extension e.g. './input/*.jsonl'.

-`--output`: expects a folder, which is created if it doesn't exist.

-`--log_file`: if you specify a log file, all log information that is written to
+`--log_file`: if specified, all log information that is written to std out is
-std out is also written to file.
+also written to file.

-## Converting text-files to JSONL
-For the conversion of original text-files to JSONL, code from the earlier [patent impact](https://github.com/UtrechtUniversity/patent-impact)
-&#128274; project was used, specifically the [parser](https://github.com/UtrechtUniversity/patent-impact/blob/main/production/01_parse.py).